plone/plone.app.toolbar/README.rst

 Examples of this can be found in `plone.cmsui.js`_ script.
 At the time of writing this documentation `plone.cmsui.js`_ script is not used by plone.app.toolbar.

+Since in current Plone we're not using `plone.app.blocks`_ to render tiles we provide plone toolbar viewlet which renders toolbar tile.
+This is done by `bbb`_ code that also makes sure that ``plone.app.toolbar`` is nicely integrated into current Plone, eg: hidding old green edit bar, ...

 More on plone.overlay.js